 It is your responsibility to check how long it will take to obtain a visa in your country and to plan the submission of your application accordingly.
 You should ensure that the start of your stay corresponds with the start date of any particular academic term.

-It is not possible to be admitted as a Recognised Student if you have already been matriculated as a member of the University of Oxford.
+Please note that it is not possible to be admitted as a recognised student if you have already been matriculated as a member of the University of Oxford.

-If you are a non-EEA /Swiss national, then you have two options for visa entry into the UK.
+If you are an international student, then you have two options for visa entry into the UK.

-Option 1: Come to the UK as a ‘Short-Term Student’
+Option 1: Come to the UK on a Visitors visa